Bartekl-13/BladeFi/README.md

 BladeFi is a perpetuals protocol, which allows users (traders) to use leverage for their long/short positions.
 </br></br>
-The liquidity in the protocol is provided by LPs - liquidity providers, who earn share tokens with a 1:1 ratio to supplied tokens.
+The liquidity in the protocol is provided by LPs - liquidity providers, who earn share tokens (vUSDC) with a 1:1 ratio to supplied tokens (USDC).
 </br></br>
 In this simplified implementation of a protocol, no fees or P&L payouts are calculated.
 </br></br>